Happy Halloween, blog readers!

 For those of you who don’t want to dress-up but still have a sweet tooth- you can always focus your attention on the day AFTER Halloween when all of your favourite candy will be on sale!
 Just don’t eat it all at once or you’ll end up with a stomach ache and maybe a few dental issues!

 BONUS: Don’t forget about IESC’s Halloween Party at Global Café on Thursday!
-We’ll have coffee and tea as usual, plus a photo booth, pumpkins, and plenty of Halloween Treats to share!
+We’ll have coffee and tea as usual, plus a photo booth and Halloween treats to sample!
 Join us in the IGAB Atrium from 3-5pm— everyone is welcome and costumes are encouraged!

 For more information about the history of Halloween in Canada, visit http://www.timeanddate.com/holidays/canada/halloween